spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 In GIS, a layer is a graphical representation of geographic data.
 ## Legend
 A map element which helps the user understand the symbology.
-## Line
-The straight line distance between to points.
-## Map
-A graphical representation of the area between places.
 ## Mean
 The average in a set of numbers; add to gether the numbers in the set and divide by how many numbers there are.